radixdlt/radixdlt-scrypto/radix-engine/book/src/execution/transaction_lifecycle/bootup.md

 # Transaction Bootup

-The initialization of a transaction execution consists of two steps:
+The bootup and initialization of a transaction consists of two steps:
 1. Initialize Stack
 2. Invoke Transaction Processor